SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 The user of this technique launches into a sequence of strikes designed to alternately wind, disorient, and daze their opponent, combining those effects to prevent their adversary from fighting back effectively for as long as possible.

-Stamina: 10
-Damage: Basic Unarmed Attack \+ 2d10
 Speed: 4
-Special: Opener.
-This action’s Speed may not be reduced.
-Combo Counter: \+2d10 damage, \+2 Stamina, \+1 Accuracy
+Combo Bonus: \+1dD damage, \+2 Stamina, \+2 Speed

-Effects: Each time this technique is used consecutively (with no other non-interrupt actions between uses), its base Speed increases by 2, its Stamina increases by 4, and it gives an additional 1 Combo Counter.
-This stacks; the fourth Lotus in a sequence would be Speed (4 \+ 2 \* 3\) 10, give (1 \+ 1 \* 3\) 4 Combo Counters, and have a Stamina cost of 22 (before Combo Counter effects).
-Additionally, Lotus Combo can extend existing stuns: If a target hit by Lotus Combo is Stunned, the duration of that Stun is increased by X \* 2, with X being the length of the current Lotus sequence.
-Thus, hitting someone with four Lotus Combos in a row would extend their stun by (2+4+6+8) 20\.
+Tags: Combo, Interrupt

+Effects:
+This may be used as an interrupt after missing a combo jutsu.
+This jutsu becomes an attack gaining that attack’s Combo Bonus (On a hit it only increases your CC by 1).

 ### **Hokuto no Ken \- Fist of the North Star**

 Delivering a precise, rapid, and powerful series of blows to vital points on an opponent’s body, this causes their blood vessels to spontaneously rupture, resulting in both internal hemorrhaging and dramatic external bleeding, sometimes even resulting in a brief spray of blood immediately after its use.

 Stamina: 28
-Damage: Basic Unarmed Attack \+ 9d\*
+Damage: \+ 9dD
-Speed: 20
+Speed: 18
-Special: Finisher, \+2 Accuracy
+Accuracy: \+2
-Combo Bonus: \+1d\* damage to Base Attack, \+2 Bleed
+Combo Bonus: \+1dD, \+3 Bleed

+Tags: Finisher

+Effects:
-Effects: Even if Hokuto no Ken is parried, it still inflicts its Bleed.
+Even if Hokuto no Ken is parried or blocked, it still inflicts its full Bleed.

 ### **Shougekishou \- Upwards Attacking Palm**

 A difficult attack to connect with, the shinobi brings their palm from waist height and strikes upwards to full extension.
 This makes it exceptionally difficult to connect with, though if the user does hit they'll send their opponent flying away.

-Stamina: 34
+Stamina: 30
 Damage: Basic Unarmed Attack \+ 5d20
 Speed: 16
 Accuracy: \-6
-Special: Finisher
+Special: Finisher 0
-Combo Bonus: \+2 Stun, \+1 Yard Knockback
+Combo Bonus: \+2 Stun, \+3 Knockback

+Tags: Finisher

+Effects:
-Effects: If you are in a clinch, the Accuracy penalty is negated.
+If you are in a clinch, the Accuracy penalty is negated.
 The clinch is ended if this technique hits.
-After being hit the opponent is knocked back (STR/20) yards and left prone, as if they'd been hit with the E-rank Trip move.
+After being hit the opponent is knocked back (STR/20) yards and left prone.

-If this Technique was performed as a Finisher and you would take your next non-interrupt action before your target performs any non-interrupt action of their own, you can immediately perform another Finisher of Rank C or below so long as you can cover the distance.
-This Finisher receives all the same benefits as Shougekishou did, including the same Combo Counter.
+If no enemy has acted since you executed this Finisher you may use any Finisher of Rank C against the target.
+This Finisher is treated as if you had 1 less CC as before using Upwards Attacking Palm.

 ### **Aragami no Jutsu \- God of Battle Technique**

 Rather than waiting for your opponents to give you openings and then capitalizing upon them, you make openings.
 When that doesn’t work, you break through your opponent’s defenses anyway, attacking even when it seems fruitless, until finally something gives.

-Stamina: 20
+Stamina: 25
-Upkeep: 0
+Upkeep: 4
 Speed: 6

-Effects: Whenever you hit with a technique that raises your Combo Counter, your Combo Counter increases by 1 more, and Aragami’s Upkeep also increases by 2\.
-When your combo is broken, Aragami’s Upkeep is reset to 0\.
-If you end Aragami, your Combo Counter is immediately set to 0\.
+Tags: Utility

+Effects:
+After your first attack in a combo you increase your CC by \+1 every time you hit with a Combo jutsu, to a maximum of 6.
+This does not stack with the bonus from Combo Master.

 ### **Mouretsu Tora no Jutsu \- Furious Tiger Technique**

 You break off your combo with an abrupt transition back into more traditional taijutsu techniques, taking advantage of the momentum and rhythm you’ve built up to deliver one devastating blow.

-Stamina: \+10
+Stamina: \+3
-Speed: \+6
+Combo Bonus: \+1/2 Accuracy (rounded up), \+\5% damage, \+2 Stamina
-Special: Finisher
+Tags: Finisher 0, Link
-Combo Bonus: \+0.5 Accuracy, \+5% damage

-Effects: This finisher is used by combining it with any Unarmed Taijutsu Technique, increasing its Stamina cost appropriately.
-The Combo Bonuses are applied to that Technique, modifying it appropriately
+Effects:
+This is added on to any Unarmed Taijutsu granting it this jutsu’s Combo Bonuses and the Finisher Tag.

 ## **Combo A-Rank**

 ### **Nanto Rendan \- South Star Combo**

-Stamina: 10
+Stamina: \+2
-Damage: Basic Unarmed Attack \+ 7d\*.Extra(“\*”-4)
+Damage: \+ 3dD!o>(D/2)
 Speed: 10
-Combo Counter: \+2d\*.Extra(“\*”-4), \+1 Paralysis that lasts for 10 ICs
+Combo Counter: \+2dD!o>(D/2), \+1 Paralysis reducing by 1 every 10 IC, \+2 Stamina

-Combo: This attack gains \+1 Die per Cadence Rank and Paralysis 1\.
-The Paralysis lasts for 10 IC.
+Tags: Combo

 ### **Akuma no Isoi \- Devil’s Rush**

 A technique that requires extreme speed and toughness, and a considerable disregard for one’s own health.
 Most shinobi learn first-hand in the academy what ‘chakra burns’ are: burns, typically found on the hands (where chakra is typically focused), caused by poorly forcing too much of one’s chakra through their body’s “chakra pores”.
 This technique takes a common mistake among academy students and weaponizes it, forcibly overwhelming one’s own chakra circulatory system in the arms and hands, superheating their body.
 That, combined with the high-speed blows delivered by this technique, results in what appear to be literally flaming punches.
 This can actually be delivered in kicks as well, and the general consensus is that a ‘burning’ leg is more visually impressive.
 Most ninja, however, prefer punches, because they hate fun.

-Stamina: 20
+Stamina: \+6
-Damage: Basic Unarmed Attack \+ 6d6.open(6)
+Damage: \+ 6d6!>6
-Speed: 10
+Speed: \-2
-Combo Counter: \+1d6 damage, \+1 Ignite
+Combo Counter: \+2d6!>o damage, \+2 Ignite

+Tags: Finisher 1, Link

+Effects:
-Effects: If you hit, your target rolls Resistance against your Athletics.
+This is added on to a Basic Attack.
+If you hit, your target rolls Resistance against your Athletics.
 On a success, the severity of the Ignite is halved.
 You suffer Burns with a severity equal to the Ignite you inflict.

 ### **Taiyou Douyou no Jutsu \- Solar Agitation Technique**

 For once, the name actually has a basis in reality\!
 This technique is a single, devastating blow to the opponent’s solar plexus, knocking the wind from their lungs and temporarily debilitating them in the aftermath.

 Stamina: 30
-Damage: Basic Unarmed Attack \+ 10d20
+Damage: (STR/5)d20
 Speed: 18
-Special: Finisher, \+2 Accuracy
+Accuracy: \+2
-Combo Bonus: \+3 Stun, \+1 to target’s Stamina penalty, \+1d20 damage
+Combo Bonus: \+3 Stun, \+1 to target’s Chakra penalty, \+1d20 damage, \+2 Stamina

+Tags: Finisher 5

+Effects:
-Effects: This has an additional feature if used against an opponent who was performing handseals.
+This has an additional feature if used against an opponent who was performing handseals.
 If the total Stun from Solar Agitation is greater than the Speed of their Perform Handseals action, the victim automatically Aborts their Perform Handseals action (as if they had failed the Chakra Control roll against the attack’s damage dealt), and must make a Chakra Exhaustion roll against the technique aborted.

 ### **Senkagami no Jutsu \- God of War Technique**

 The greatest of hand-to-hand combatants are able to dispatch enemies one after another in the midst of battle, their momentum never lagging, their blows not showing the slightest hint of hesitation.
 If you’ve mastered this technique, you are officially one of them\!
 Congratulations\!

-Stamina: \+5
+Stamina: 10 \+ 5\*X
-Upkeep: 0
+Upkeep: X\*2
-Speed: \+0
+Speed: \+3

-Effects: This is used alongside a Finisher.
-Using that Finisher does not end your combo; instead, your Combo Counter is halved, but you may continue your combo, make another finisher, or so forth.
-If your Finisher missed and you activated Senkagami, your Combo Counter does not decrease at all.
-After using a finisher with Senkagami applied, you gain an Upkeep of 5 from Senkagami; each subsequent use increases Senkagami’s Upkeep by 5 (10 after the second use, 15 after the third, and so forth).
+Tags: Utility, Interrupt

+Effects:
+This is used in response to missing a Finisher with X being your CC prior to using that attack..
+Your combo is not broken, instead your Combo Counter is reduced by 1.
 When your combo is broken, Senkagami’s Upkeep ends; similarly, if you end Senkagami’s Upkeep, your combo ends automatically.

 \--------------------------------------------------------------------------------------------------------